LapinoLapidus/disquirer.js/README.md

 ### Usage

-Disquirer is written in TypeScript so enjoy the typings.
+Disquirer is written in TypeScript so enjoy the typings.<br />
 Create a new Disquirer object and return answers:

 ```typescript